3 new restaurants setting up across Charleston area; new ice cream, coffee shops on way

 "This remodel is part of our normal process in which we update our stores every few years to ensure the very best shopping environment for our customers," said spokeswoman Kim Reynolds.

 Also, for those looking for jobs at the soon-to-open Publix GreenWise Market, the company is hosting a job fair 11 a.m.-7 p.m.
 Thursday and Friday, 2-7 p.m.
 Saturday, and noon-5 p.m.
 Sunday at the Courtyard by Marriott at 1251 Woodland Ave. in Mount Pleasant.
-For more information, go to https://greenwisemarket.com/careers.
+Go to https://greenwisemarket.com/careers for details.

-An opening date has not been announced, but it's expected to open before the summer in the new Indigo Square Shopping Center on U.S. Highway 17 just south of Mount Pleasant Towne Centre.
+An opening date has not been announced, but it's expected to open before the summer in the new Indigo Square Shopping Center on U.S. Highway 17.

 Runners freebie